anabilde/Expense-Analysis-for-Nitin/README.md

 This project analyzes the expenses of Nitin, a graphic designer, over six months.
 The goal is to help him increase his savings by identifying unnecessary expenses and providing actionable recommendations.

+## Acknowledgment

+This project was completed in collaboration with **Anudip Foundation** as part of their training and development programs.
+Special thanks to **Khushbu Thakur** madam for their support and guidance throughout the project.

 ## Project Overview
 Nitin earns ₹15,000 per month and struggles to save for a scooter purchase due to unclear spending patterns.
 This project evaluates his monthly expenses to identify where he can cut costs and improve his savings.